andrejpk/yarpSimple/README.md

 This is a simple use of YARP to experiment with instrumentation.

 - [X] Get a hello world route running in Yarp
-- [ ] Add OTel config set to send logs, metrics, traces to OTLP endpoing on localhost
+- [X] Add OTel config set to send logs, metrics, traces to OTLP endpoint on localhost
-- [ ] Add a second service that YarpProxy will point to, config that with OTel too
+- [X] Add a backendService, config that with OTel too, point YarpProxy to it,